If you are looking to switch to a meat-free lifestyle and adopt a vegetarian or vegan diet plan, listen up.

 Simply put, avoiding animal products alone isn’t enough to guarantee maximum health.
 To become “healthier” on a vegetarian diet, you must maintain your protein intake, as well as consume enough fibre, vitamins and minerals from plant-based foods and avoid sugars and veggie junk food traps.

-That is to say, the vegetarian who eats a veggie burger and fries every day for lunch isn’t necessarily going to be healthier than the non-vegetarian who orders grilled salmon.
+The vegetarian who eats a veggie burger and fries every day for lunch isn’t necessarily going to be healthier than the non-vegetarian who orders grilled salmon with veggies.

 Not everyone approaches a vegetarian diet in the correct way.
 Going vegetarian or vegan requires time, preparation and a bit of hard work in order to ensure you’re eating a balanced diet.